Medically reviewed by Vicky Davis, FNP

 Because testosterone also plays an important role in the production of semen, low testosterone levels may also result in lower ejaculatory volume.

 Another common symptom of low testosterone is a weaker-than-normal sex drive.
 When your testosterone levels are low, it’s easy to lose interest in sexual activity, even in situations when you would normally be highly interested.

 The sex drive effects of low testosterone affect sexual intercourse and masturbation, meaning you might not think about sex much at all.
 As you’d expect, this can have a real effect on your relationships and personal life.

 Luckily, this symptom is usually the fastest to reverse when your testosterone levels get back to normal, meaning you should notice an improvement soon after starting treatment.

 This doesn’t mean that forgetfulness is a sure-fire sign of low testosterone.
-However, if you’ve noticed a decline in your memory, it could potentially be a signal that your testosterone level is lower than it once was.
+However, if you’ve noticed a decline in your memory or your ability to concentrate, it could potentially be a signal that your testosterone level is lower than it once was.

-Finally, testosterone levels are closely correlated with confidence, mood and general quality of life for men of all ages.
+In men of all ages, testosterone levels are closely correlated with confidence, mood and general quality of life.